tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
 			- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
 		- DEC: want a more consistent approach
-	- TBD: sort out Error class idea
+	- INPROC: sort out Error class idea
-		- TBD: create fresh map of class inheritance
+		- INPROC: create fresh map of class inheritance
+			- DONE: map class_std classes
+			- TBD: map class_gs classes
+			- TBD: map class_mach classes

+		- TBD: create new <FEATURE_NAME>_feature git branch
+			- TBD: 'git branch' to confirm *master
+			- TBD: 'git branch <FEATURE_NAME>' to create new branch
+			- TBD: 'git branch' to confirm new branch exists but that master is still checked out
+			- TBD: 'git checkout <FEATURE_NAME>' to switch focus to branching_test branch
+			- TBD: 'git branch' to confirm new branch is now in focus
+			- TBD: Publish Branch via VS Code button
+			- TBD: confirm new branch on GitHub
+			- TBD: update doc TBDs to DONEs
+			- TBD: <CMD><OPT>S (to save all files)
+			- TBD: 'git add .' to add files to be committed
-		- TBD: if appears viable:
+			- TBD: 'git commit -m "doc updates"
+			- TBD: 'git push" to push updates to origin (GitHub)
+			- TBD: confirm new branch on GitHub is now ahead of master

+		- TBD: create Error class and error_class() module in class_std
-			- TBD: create error() module
+			- TBD: create error)_class() module in class_std
 			- TBD: create Error class in error() which inherits from Invisible
 			- TBD: updated Writing to inherit from Error
 			- TBD: test